Nearly a century ago, von

 throughout the entire breeding spectrum.
 Never must there be two

-differing blood lines ("the beauties and the beasts") The founder of
+differing blood lines ("the beauties and the beasts")

 the breed emphasised "high breeding" as an ideal, an inspiration to

 breeding" is frequently equated with "lacking ability to perform"

 whereas he had used that expression to describe the very best of the